ellacc123/SwitchAccesibleApp/README.md

 Built by students at the University of Washington:

-Ella Cao, James Tran, Arshita Misra, Mishti Dhawan, Helen Liu, Sneha Birru
+Ella Cao, Helen Liu, Sneha Birru, James Tran, Arshita Misra, Mishti Dhawan